OUUEG/ouueg.github.io/diving/easter-trip.md

 ### Transport

 We will be travelling in members’ own vehicles or possibly a minibus.
 We will definitively coordinate transport for the key travel days.
-Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work (note: Friday 29th is Good Friday, so this is unlikely in 2024).
+Some people might decide to drive down to the Lizard on Saturday instead of Friday to avoid taking a day off work.
 This can usually be accommodated.
 Alternative travel dates are possible but you might end up with a higher transport bill.

 ### Diving and Diver Training